broccolijs/broccoli-plugin/README.md

 All paths stay the same between builds.

-### `Plugin.prototype.getCallbackObject()` (advanced usage)
+### `Plugin.prototype.getCallbackObject()`

+Advanced usage only.

 Return the object on which Broccoli will call `obj.build()`.
 Called once after instantiation.
 By default, returns `this`.
-This is not usually needed for plugins, but can be useful for baseclasses that other plugins in turn derive from, such as [broccoli-caching-writer](https://github.com/ember-cli/broccoli-caching-writer).
+Plugins do not usually need to override this, but it can be useful for baseclasses that other plugins in turn derive from, such as [broccoli-caching-writer](https://github.com/ember-cli/broccoli-caching-writer).

 For example, to intercept `.build()` calls, you might